beyondcode/tailwindcss-jit-cdn/README.md

 };
 ```

-> In the example above, the TailwindCSS JIT CDN will only observe and modify elements inside of the `app` element.
+> By default the TailwindCSS JIT CDN will observe your entire page via `document.documentElement`, you can override this option via the `observerElement` property.
+In the options above the observer will only observe Tailwind classes inside of `app` element.
 This might be helpful for page speed, user experience, or a few other scenarios.

 💡 Have ideas for options you would like to see, let us know.